AGOODFROG/landing-page-/README.md

 # landing-page-
-The difintive and best landing page for dark mode and dark mode resources
+The difintive and best landing page for dark mode and dark mode resources.

 photos credits:
 eye-doctor by Pavel Danilyuk https://www.pexels.com/@pavel-danilyuk/